We Welcome You to Ajijic, Jalisco, Mexico

 Religion, Catholicism in particular, plays a focal role in Mexican society.
 The church is an essential place for those milestones that bind the close-knit Mexican family.
 Baptisms, first communions, confirmations, weddings and funerals are marked by large celebrations.
 In Ajijic, it is particularly evident as many community events in this small town find their foundations in spiritual practices.
 Church bells ringing nearby add a familiar rhythm to the days.

-Plaza Principale and the Malecon
+Plaza Principal and the Malecon

 More About Wonderful Ajijic, Jalisco, Mexico